 As a graduate student with at least one semester of research experience, you first register to join the network.
 Then:

 - You are added to the network roster.

-- Undergraduates who attend an Exploring Research Group Consultation are informed about the program and are offered the option to connect with graduate students who are doing research in their area of interest to learn more about the field and potentially discover pathways to opportunity.
+- Undergraduates who attend an Exploring Research Group Consultation are informed of the option to connect with graduate students who are doing research in their area of interest to learn more about the field and potentially discover pathways to opportunity.

 - "Tell me what you are thinking of doing when you graduate."

 - "Tell me more about your interest in research."